The Baltimore Banner thanks its sponsors. Become one.

 Cadence

-Cadence Quaranta is a breaking news reporter with the Banner.
-She recently graduated from Northwestern University with degrees in Journalism and International Studies, and is a Baltimore native.
+Cadence Quaranta was a breaking news reporter with the Banner.
+She graduated from Northwestern University with degrees in Journalism and International Studies, and is a Baltimore native.
 She previously served as a metro news intern at the Chicago Sun-Times and as a production intern with CNN’s Fareed Zakaria GPS.
 She also worked on two projects for the Washington Post as an intern with the Medill Investigative Lab.

 Latest content by Cadence Quaranta